Jefnilham/sizer-and-merger/README.md

 ![image](https://user-images.githubusercontent.com/39832806/147831248-480f1b21-e1b8-458e-b1e8-f16f30b34a97.png)

-THe user can then click on browse to open a file explorer and choose a folder with contents of pdf files to merge.
-We will choose this folder for demonstration:
+THe user can then click on browse to open a file explorer and choose a folder with contents of pdf files to merge:

 ![image](https://user-images.githubusercontent.com/39832806/147831507-bdb7a30f-bbd0-4930-9ab6-6259b567af92.png)

-The user will then name the output pdf merged file.
-We will name this output file for demonstration:
+The user will then name the output pdf merged file:

 ![image](https://user-images.githubusercontent.com/39832806/147831515-84b53b51-4939-4625-8deb-2512b75b7f33.png)